rskupnik/rskupnik.github.io/_posts/2017-05-02-wordplay-word-processing-engine.md

 By utilizing the **internal object injection** mechanism, we can make the text much more readable by separating code from data:

 ![Wordplay]({{site.baseurl}}/public/images/wordplay_2.png)
+*At least those aren't crossing the words, I'm getting better at it*

 All the code has been moved below the delimiter and the text itself only containes indexed internally injected objects.
 Yet again, this is possible because **injection happens before processing**.